African Investigative Journalism Conference (AIJC)

 Often falling on or around the International Day to End Impunity for Crimes Against Journalists (2 November), the lecture focuses on the global campaign to bring to justice those who threaten and commit violence against journalists.
 Recent keynote speakers have included Baba Deyda Hydara of The Gambia, speaking on his fight for justice for the killers of his journalist father, Deyda Hydara; and Penny Sukhraj, on her fight to bring to light the killing of her husband, photographer Anton Hammerl.

-At the end of the conference, delegates gather to sign a collective Statement on the Safety of Journalists in Africa, calling the attention of authorities to the grave risks faced by journalists on the continent.
+At the end of the conference, delegates have often gathered to sign a collective Statement on the Safety of Journalists in Africa, calling the attention of authorities to the grave risks faced by journalists on the continent.

 Read the 2024 declaration here.